 Thus, to accomplish our vision, the PATHS-UP mission is 1) to engineer transformative, robust, and affordable, technologies and systems to improve healthcare access, enhance the quality of service and life, and reduce the cost of healthcare in underserved populations and 2) to recruit and educate a diverse group of scientists and engineers who are ready to lead the future in developing enabling technologies to improve health in underserved communities.

-Our PATHS-UP ERC team is led by Texas A&M University, with partners from the University of California at Los Angeles, Florida International University and Rice University, and includes assessment experts from the University of Illinois at Urbana-Champaign.
+Our PATHS-UP ERC team is led by Texas A&M University, with partners from the University of California at Los Angeles, Rice University, and Florida International University.